freggy/labs-friends/README.md

 Usage and Documentation
 -----------------------

-API usage and documentation can be found in the [Wiki](https://github.com/Freggy/labs-framework/wiki) of this repository.
+API usage and documentation can be found in the [Wiki](https://github.com/Freggy/labs-friends/wiki) of this repository.
+**NOTE**: The documentation is not complete, new pages will be added over time.

 License
 -------